OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-19.md

 ## Luke 19:10

-For the Son of Man came to seek and to save the lost.”
+For the Son of Man came to seek and save those who are lost.”

 ---